chase-lab/biodiversity_informatics/week_2/README.md

 ### Afternoon Part II: Functional Trait Data Activity in R
 - details coming soon 2:00-3:00 pm

-### Afternoon Part III: We will end the day with the Biodiversity Ecosystem Function Debate.
-Use the Jam Boards above as a tool!
+### Afternoon Part III: Biodiversity & Ecosystem Function Team Debate
+-We will end the day with the Biodiversity Ecosystem Function Debate -Use the Team Jam Boards above as a tool!

 ## Wrap-up
 What did you learn?
 What do you still want to learn?
 [Jot down your thoughts here](https://jamboard.google.com/d/1Vd8kaUZY2cUukV9WxD4HOHfAphPixi4MPMtLalY7_NM/edit?usp=sharing)